saalfeldlab/render/docs/src/site/markdown/render-ws.md

 These installation instructions cover setup of an evaluation instance with a collocated web server and database running on Ubuntu 16.04.

 > Note: In lieu of running these steps manually, you may prefer to use a [Docker deployment] instead.
+Finally, if you'd like to run this exact installation process along with the [Render Web Services Example] in Docker, you can use this [Dockerfile](../../../../render-ws-java-client/src/main/resources/example_1/Dockerfile).

 ### 1. Install Git and Maven
 ```bash